lahm3d/facet/README.md

 Navigate to `facet/src/config.toml` and edit the following values:

-`batch_csv` : custom csv file where you can enter huc-id numbers to process, and to skip.
-Use the `facet/batch.csv` template file and modify as needed
+`batch_csv` : Either "None" or a custom csv file where you can enter huc-id numbers to process, and to skip.
+Use the `facet/batch.csv` template file and modify as needed.
+It does not matter where the file is located.
+`huc`: Either "None" or a HUC code to process if a CSV file is not provided

 `ancillary`: Input paths for all the ancillary data which have been converted to geoparquet and stored on s3.
 Use the default paths for the files.